yajrendrag/unmanic-plugins/source/keep_stream_by_language/description.md

-Enter one audio language code and one subtitle language code to search for during library scans and new file event triggers.
+Enter a comma delimited list of audio language codes and a comma delimited list of subtitle language codes to search for during library scans and new file event triggers.

 Any video files with audio/subtitle streams having tags that match these language codes will be processed to keep these language streams.